 - I. Presiding Officer Opens the Public Hearing - II.
 City Clerk verifies the Publication and Posting Requirements - III.
-City Staff Briefly Describes the Subject Matter of the Hearing - IV.
-Applicant Presents the Request in Detail - V. Questions of Audience Regarding the Matter of the Hearing - VI.
-Presiding Officer Recognizes Proponent(s) By Name as Indicated on a Speaker's Form - VII.
-Presiding Officer Recognizes Opponent(s) By Name as Indicated on a Speaker's Form

-- VIII.
-Applicant May Clarify/Rebut Comments from Opponents - IX.
-City Clerk Announces Correspondence Received In Regard to the Public Hearing - X. Presiding Officer Officially Closes the Public Hearing
+City Staff Presents and Describes the Subject Matter of the Hearing in Detail, the Criteria for Making a Decision, and a Recommendation, if such is applicable - IV.
+Applicant Presents the Request - V. Presiding Officer Recognizes Members of the Public with Questions and Comments Regarding the Matter of the Hearing - VI.
+Applicant and Staff May Answer/Clarify/Rebut Questions and Comments from Opponents/Speakers - VII.
+City Clerk Announces Correspondence Received In Regard to the Public Hearing - VIII.
+Questions and Comments from City Council - IX.
+Presiding Officer Officially Closes the Public Hearing - X. City Council Member takes Action on the Matter by Motion.

 Public hearings provide an opportunity for anyone to be heard on the pending matter.
-All those desiring to be heard on a particular issue at a public hearing shall list their names on forms provided by the city clerk, indicating which item on the agenda he or she wishes to comment on and whether he or she wishes to speak as a proponent or opponent.
-The list shall be handed to the presiding officer.
-Those persons who have signed the "speaker's form" shall be allowed to comment during the public hearing.
+All those desiring to be heard on a particular issue at a public hearing shall list their names on forms provided by the city clerk, indicating on which item on the agenda he or she wishes to comment.
+The list or the forms shall be handed to the presiding officer.
+Those persons who have signed the "speaker's form" shall be allowed to comment during the public hearing and, at the discretion of the presiding officer, any other member of the public who wishes to speak may be heard.